mat1/building-microservices/exercises/1-first-app.md

 In this step you add a new REST endpoint and build and start the app from your command line.

-1. Add a new Controller (Java class) to Spring Boot
+1. Add a new Controller (Java class) to your application

 ```java
 @Controller